 - Protection and access to water, air, and healthy soil — Water management; drinking water supply; basic sanitation; irrigation water; reforestation to prevent erosion; access to good soils for small farmers; efficient animal breeding; projects to adapt to climate change.

 - Infrastructure, markets, and technical capacity — Processing and commercialization of agricultural products; occupational training; farming and business cooperatives.

 - Professional exchanges, studies, and awareness building — Knowledge transfer among project partners; experiences to give people in the region of the Erbacher Company the experience of life in agricultural developing areas; consciousness raising and public relations at the local level.

 The Foundation favors projects of “help for self-help”.
 It prefers to work with small to medium-sized organizations and associations that have strong local support.

-All new applications should address rural development in India, Tanzania, or Uganda.
+Projects should address rural development in India, Tanzania, or Uganda.

 Geographical Distribution of Grant Activities in Developing Countries